kign/c4wa/etc/doc/language.md

 ### Use case: returning complex data types from exported functions

-While `c4wa` compiler allows us to write a code where functions could exchange complex data structures via linear memory, it can't provide a ready-to-use solution if there is a need to exchange such data types between Web Assembly code and the runtime, since it knows nothing of the runtime.
+While `c4wa` compiler allows us to write a code where C functions could exchange complex data structures via linear memory, it can't provide a ready-to-use solution if there is a need to exchange such data types between Web Assembly code and the runtime, since it knows nothing of the runtime.